FANXYBIN/James.Xuanbin.Li_portfolio/README.md

 ## 👤 About Me
 Hi, I’m **James Li**.
 I'm a Data Analyst and Machine Learning practitioner with a Master of Professional Studies in **Analytics** from Northeastern University, specializing in **Applied Machine Intelligence**.
-I previously worked at **Dell Yangzhou Innovation Center**, supporting enterprise software implementation, MES customization, warehouse management system development, and data visualization for manufacturing clients.
+I previously worked at **Dell Yangzhou Innovation Center** as an IT consulting Assistant, supporting enterprise software implementation, MES customization, warehouse management system development, and data visualization for manufacturing clients.

 I enjoy transforming complex datasets into actionable insights through statistical analysis, machine learning, deep learning, and cloud deployment.